 Section 17.2.
-When an employee has worked under the direction of more than one (1) primary Manager during any evaluation period, the input of each primary supervisor shall be considered in the preparation of the performance evaluation.
+When an employee has worked under the direction of more than one (1) primary supervisor during any evaluation period, the input of each primary supervisor shall be considered in the preparation of the performance evaluation.

 Section 17.3.
 The results of any performance evaluation shall not be subject to the grievance procedure provided for in this Agreement.
-An employee may, however, utilize the current review procedure which includes a review by the Chief of Police.
-Evaluations that have comments from an employee shall be initialed by the Chief of Police and returned to the employee.
+An employee may, however, utilize the current review procedure which includes a review by the Assistant Chief of Police or the Chief of Police.
+Evaluations that have comments from an employee shall be initialed by the Chief of Police or the Assistant Chief of Police and returned to the employee.